Female 60 Years Old with Chronic Shoulder Pain, for a period of six months, came in my office.

 • Traumatic factors which lead to a traumatic cuff tear or a fracture of humeral tuberosities or the acromion and impingement from malunion,

 • Degenerative factors especially of the Acromion, the acromio- clavicular joint, the coraco- acromio ligament and of course the Rotator cuff itself

 • Capsuloligamentous factors such as instability or capsular contracture, which alter cuff mechanics.

 Other causes which lead to rotator cuff disease are:

-• INFLAMATORY DISEASE such as CALCIFIC TENDNITIS or BURSITIS, and Rheumatoid Arthritis,
+• Infamatory disease such as Calcific tendonitis or Bursitis, and Rheumatoid Arthritis,

-On this slide, we can see a schematic way of the inflammed bursa and tendon, the hooked acromion and the stenosis of the subacromial space.
+On this slide, we can see a schematic way of the inflamed bursa and tendon, the hooked acromion and the stenosis of the subacromial space.

 • Small (up to 0.5 mm)